๐Ÿฅ€Intro to Botany

 Blight (Early and Late)

-• Early blight (Alternaria solani) creates target-shaped lesions on older leaves first—the fungus is a weak pathogen that attacks stressed or aging tissue
+• Early blight (Alternaria solani) creates target-shaped lesions on older leaves first.
+This fungus is a relatively weak pathogen that attacks stressed or aging tissue, so healthy plants resist it better.

-• Late blight (Phytophthora infestans) causes water-soaked lesions that spread explosively—this oomycete caused the Irish Potato Famine and remains agriculture's most destructive plant disease
+• Late blight (Phytophthora infestans) causes water-soaked lesions that spread explosively.
+This oomycete caused the Irish Potato Famine of the 1840s and remains one of agriculture's most destructive plant diseases.

 Fire Blight

-• Bacterial disease (Erwinia amylovora) causing scorched appearance—infected shoots bend into a characteristic "shepherd's crook" shape
+• Bacterial disease (Erwinia amylovora) causing a scorched appearance.
+Infected shoots bend into a characteristic "shepherd's crook" shape, which is a reliable field diagnostic.

-• Enters through flowers and wounds, spreads through vascular tissue—bacteria produce enzymes that destroy cell walls and a sticky ooze containing millions of new bacteria
+• Enters through flowers and wounds, then spreads through vascular tissue.
+The bacteria produce enzymes that destroy cell walls and a sticky ooze containing millions of new bacterial cells.

-• Can kill mature apple and pear trees within a single season—the only bacterial disease on this list, requiring different management than fungal infections
+• Can kill mature apple and pear trees within a single season.
+This is the only bacterial disease on this list, and that distinction matters: it requires different management (copper sprays or antibiotics) than fungal or oomycete infections.

 Root and Crown Diseases